Former top model Sylvester Ulv: Being

 - So, in that respect, I try to be real and honest, but it is still a courter of my life and a surface I choose to show off for you to see.
 But most importantly, I am the one in control, not an agency or a fashion brand, like it has been for years.

-Never knowing what the next weeks bring
+the next weeks bring

 Today, Sylvester’s work primarily involves castings and setting up a fashion show, not modelling.
 He has quit the industry several times, but he has never managed to leave it for good.